hawmps/crib-ali-cloud/nodejs-s3-list-buckets/README.md

-# Alibaba Cloud OSS Bucket Lister
+# Alibaba Cloud OSS Bucket Explorer

-This Node.js script uses the AWS S3 SDK to list buckets in Alibaba Cloud OSS (Object Storage Service).
+This Node.js script uses the AWS S3 SDK to list buckets in Alibaba Cloud OSS (Object Storage Service) and explore their contents.
+It allows you to select a bucket and view objects that have been modified in the last 7 days.

 ## Setup